Spey casting: Single Spey casting

-The Single Spey cast may be considered better by some, as it cast the line further, and it can be used with winds blowing upstream.
-This Single Spey cast is part of the "Splash and Go" (or touch & Go/Kiss & Go) group of casts.
+The Single Spey cast may be considered better by some, as it casts the line further, and it can be used with winds blowing upstream (which often causes fishers much difficulty when casting).
+Many spey casters consider this style more efficient than other types.
+It is used to change directions with a long line when many obstacles are behind the fisher.
+The Single Spey cast is part of the "Splash and Go" (or touch & Go/Kiss & Go) group of casts.

 Double Spey casting

-The Double Spey cast may be considered easier to perform than the Single Spey, but only because this cast can be performed more slowly and deliberately, and corrections more easily made during elements of the cast.
+The Double Spey cast may be considered easier to perform than the Single Spey, but only because this cast can be performed more slowly and deliberately, and corrections are more easily made during elements of the cast.
 It is a sustained anchor cast in that some of the fly line stays in contact with the water at all times until the final forward casting stroke is made.
-This Double Spey cast is useful in downstream winds.
+This Double Spey cast is useful in scenarios with a long line, downstream winds, and obstacles behind the fisher.